Vinfall/UserScripts/README.md

 While inspired by and originated from [Steam Cloudsave](https://greasyfork.org/zh-CN/scripts/489218-steam-cloudsave/), the script is considered to be a full rewrite so it should be safe to change the license from MIT to CC0 (Public Domain).

-### Sharepoint Cookie Pasta

-OneDrive Sharepoint can be hard to deal with at times and multiple tools that can get direct link & cookies from Sharepoint do not work nowadays, this is created to ease the pain *a little* by having a `Copy cookie` button so that I don't have to open DevTools over and over again.

-In case the button does not show up, the cookie is also printed to console log.
-You can easily filter out the message by searching `user.js`.

-#### Todo

-- [ ] Catch document type response gracefully & only output if the cookie begins with `FedAuth`

 ### Censored/Uncensored DLsite

 A silly script for fun regarding DLsite forced to censor its genre list according to [a questionable X post](https://twitter.com/mttb2ccp_pt2/status/1772466120290693434).
 You can censor it yourself if you want, and vice versa XD.